 A canvas transfer is the process of removing an image from an art print and transferring it onto artist canvas.
 The transferred image is subsequently embedded causing the peaks and troughs of the canvas weave to give texture to the image, just as you see with many original painting on canvas.

-An enhanced canvas transfer is when brushstroke texture and other effects, such as ageing, is added.
+An enhanced canvas transfer is when brushstroke texture and other effects, such as ageing, is added - which is fully described in the manual.

 The materials needed for a canvas transfer are: the art print, unprimed artist canvas, acrylic gesso, brush for applying the gesso,

-If you're an absolute beginner just starting off, I would allow at least a couple of hours to transfer the art print image to canvas.
-The best way to get first time success is to carefully follow the how-to steps and take your time.
+If you're an absolute beginner just starting off, I would allow a couple of hours to set-up, prepare and transfer the art print image to canvas.
+The best way to get it right first time is to start off with a small art print and carefully follow the step-by-step instructions.

 Brushwork is done using a 'transparent paint', or gel.
 It's the same as artist acrylic paint but without the pigment.
 The gel dries transparent causing the colours from the image to radiate from the gel surface.
 Using the gel, brushwork is done by following the brushstroke shown on the art print image.